-Description of the key audit matter

-The Fund's debt and equity investment portfolio makes up 96% of total assets (by value) and is considered to be the key driver of the Fund's capital and revenue performance.
+Description of the key audit matter How the matter was addressed in our audit The Fund's debt and equity investment portfolio makes Our procedures over the completeness, existence and up 97% of total assets (by value) and is considered to valuation of the Fund's debt and quoted equity be the key driver of the Fund's capital and revenue investment portfolio included, but were not limited to: performance.
 We do not consider these investments to be at high risk of significant misstatement, or to be subject to a significant level of judgement, because they comprise liquid, quoted investments that are held by third party custodians.
-However, due to their materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the financial statements.
+However, due to their • Documenting the processes in place to record investment transactions and to value the portfolio; materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the financial statements. • Agreeing the valuation of 100% of the debt and equity investment portfolio to externally quoted prices; and • Agreeing 100% of the debt and equity investment portfolio to independently received third party confirmations.
+No material exceptions were noted as part of our testing.